 Miralles combined the requirements of his brief from the Scots and his own vision of how it would evolve.
 He was asked to design a building of high quality and of civic importance which would be secure but also accessible.
-It should promote new ways of working and also good environmental practice.
-Perhaps above all it was a symbol of Scotland paying tribute to the many achievements of its people but also convey the future aspirations of the nation.
+It should promote new ways of working and also good environmental practices.
+Perhaps above all, it was a symbol of Scotland paying tribute to the many achievements of its people but also conveying the future aspirations of the nation.

 The project was overseen politically by First Minister Donald Dewar, leader of the Labour Party in Scotland.
-The actual design and construction was an architectural alliance between EMBT of Barcelona and RMJM of Edinburgh with engineering by Ove Arup and construction by the Bovis company.
+The actual design and construction was an architectural alliance between EMBT of Barcelona and RMJM of Edinburgh with Ove Arup's engineering and the Bovis company's construction.

-At the core of Miralles vision and exemplified by his branch motif was that the building should grow out of the land on which it will govern.
+At the core of Miralles' vision, exemplified by his branch motif, was that the building should grow out of the land on which it will govern.
 As said by Miralles himself;

-Therefore the symbolism of the design would be organic in nature and almost like a living breathing entity on the Edinburgh environment.
+Therefore the symbolism of the design would be organic in nature and almost like a living, breathing entity in the Edinburgh environment.

-A physical and philosophical relationship would therefore be achieved between the building and the landscape.
+Therefore, a physical and philosophical relationship would be achieved between the building and the landscape.

-But as much as possible the materials in the Parliament have been extracted from native soil and includes Kemnay Granite and Caithness Stone.
+But as much as possible, the materials in the Parliament have been extracted from native soil and include Kemnay Granite and Caithness Stone.
 Strong materials and specially shaped designs combine to provide a formidable presence and a blast-proof structure in keeping with the precautions of modern realities.

 The broad outlines of the building have undulating terraces arising from Holyrood Park comprising the stem of the 'branch' as portrayed by Miralles.
 This motif explains the strange elliptical shape of the segments of the building with their sharp edges.
 The terraces are places for members of the public to sit and relax or perhaps even demonstrate.

-The buildings representing the leaves house the various rooms within the Parliament which are seemingly separate but combine in a coherent whole as outgrowths of the branch.
-The 'leaves' can also be interpreted as the hulls of upturned boats and are a tribute to the maritime industry and trade of Scotland.
+The buildings representing the leaves house the various rooms within the Parliament, which are seemingly separate but combined in a coherent whole as outgrowths of the branch.
+The 'leaves' can also be interpreted as the hulls of upturned boats and are a tribute to Scotland's maritime industry and trade.

 This duality of meaning is not unusual for the building.
-Miralles, whether intentional or not, has left an air of mystery over some of the symbolism contained in the Parliament.
-This creates an interactive dynamism in which the observer can draw their own conclusions and therefore different people may see different things.
+Whether intentional or not, Miralles has left an air of mystery over some of the symbolism in the Parliament.
+This creates an interactive dynamism in which the observer can draw their own conclusions; therefore, different people may see different things.
 A visit to the Scottish Parliament then becomes a subjective and experiential event.

 The Main Hall

 Most of the materials used to construct the Scottish Parliament are evident in this space consisting of three tapered concrete vaults.
-The vaults were cast on site and feature abstract designs of saltires, the national symbol of Scotland and which is represented on the flag of the nation.
+The vaults were cast on-site and feature abstract designs of saltires, the national symbol of Scotland and represented on the nation's flag.
 Above the floorspace are lightwells which allow natural light to enter the foyer below.
-Unkindly compared to a 'troglodyte cave' by one visitor it certainly provides a cavernous, almost primordial ambience with the heavy stone looming over the area.
+Unkindly compared to a 'troglodyte cave' by one visitor, it certainly provides a cavernous, almost primordial ambiance with the heavy stone looming over the area.

-The majority of the fixed furniture in the Main Hall is constructed from sycamore and oak.
-This includes the Visitor Information Desk which was designed by David Colwell.
+Most of the Main Hall's fixed furniture is constructed from sycamore and oak.
+This includes the Visitor Information Desk which David Colwell designed.
 You will also view a selection of the many artworks contained in the Parliament.
 Around the floor area are information boards about the building which are in English and Gaelic.
 There are also headphones with audio recordings of sessions in the Debating Chamber.

 The Debating Chamber

-Before you enter the Debating Chamber you will pass under the Arniston Stones.
-These were part of the old Scottish Parliament in the Royal Mile prior to the 1707 Act of Union.
+Before you enter the Debating Chamber, you will pass under the Arniston Stones.
+These were part of the old Scottish Parliament in the Royal Mile before the 1707 Act of Union.
 These now form a lintel above the door to the walkway leading to the Chamber and serve as a connection with the past.
-They were donated by the Dundas-Bekker family from Arniston House in Midlothian.
-The stones were formerly part of a small bridge that spanned a stream in the grounds of the country mansion.
+The Dundas-Bekker family donated them from Arniston House in Midlothian.
+The stones were formerly part of a small bridge that spanned a stream on the grounds of the country mansion.

 The chamber is designed in a shallow semi-circular layout similar to other legislatures in Europe.
-Therefore the design is intended to reduce the adversarial environment that opposition benches may encourage as in the House of Commons in London.
-Less division and more consensus is the ideal that the structure wishes to inculcate in the members.
+Therefore the design is intended to reduce the adversarial environment that opposition benches may encourage, as in the House of Commons in London.
+The idea is that the structure wishes to inculcate less division and more consensus among the members.

-In the upper level gallery there is seating for 225 members of the public as well as 18 invited guests and 34 media workers.
-In addition the Main Hall with the public area is located underneath the chamber as a reminder to the politicians that their power derives from the people below.
-Most of the oak in the building has been imported from Europe but the floor of the Debating Chamber is the exception.
-It is exclusively made of Scottish oak and this will also be used if wood requires to be replaced.
+The upper-level gallery has seating for 225 members of the public as well as 18 invited guests and 34 media workers.
+In addition, the Main Hall with the public area is located underneath the chamber as a reminder to the politicians that their power derives from the people below.
+Most of the oak in the building has been imported from Europe, but the Debating Chamber's floor is the exception.
+It is exclusively made of Scottish oak, which will also be used if the wood is required to be replaced.

 The west wall is decorated with laminated glass panels.
 Each has a sycamore veneer layer in horizontal strips lying between two panes of glass.
-The latter are designed in distinctive shapes of stylised figures to give a human dimension to the chamber structure.
-During the darkness of night when the building is empty the panels shine light onto the desks of the MSP's to symbolise that the chamber is never unoccupied.
-But during the day the members can view outside through several windows high in the wall.
+The latter is designed in distinctive shapes of stylised figures to give a human dimension to the chamber structure.
+During the darkness of night, when the building is empty, the panels shine light onto the desks of the MSPs to symbolise that the chamber is never unoccupied.
+But during the day, the members can view outside through several windows high on the wall.

 The MSP Building

 The west-facing MSP Building is clad in granite and has a sloping roof that descends slightly from 6 storeys in height to 4 storey running north to south.
-This contains the individual offices for the 108 backbench and opposition MSP's as well as their support staff.
-Each office is built around a single concrete frame with vaulted ceiling.
-However to ease the uniformity each office is distinguished by its own abstract feature designed by Miralles.
+This contains the individual offices for the 108 backbench and opposition MSPs as well as their support staff.
+Each office is built around a single concrete frame with a vaulted ceiling.
+However, each office is distinguished by its abstract feature designed by Miralles to ease the uniformity.

 Undoubtedly the most recognisable features of the building are the serried ranks of 114 'contemplation spaces' that adorn the western facade.
-Sometimes also referred to as 'Thinking Pods' these little projections onto the offices are intended as a space for MSP's to sit and reflect on their work and their service to the Scottish people.
+Sometimes referred to as 'Thinking Pods', these little projections onto the offices are intended as a space for MSPs to sit and reflect on their work and service to the Scottish people.

 They are designed with a traditional Scottish stepped gable and made with stainless steel.